Reducing Conflict With Divorce And Family Mediation

-Because collaborative divorce, mediation, and negotiated agreements reduce conflict among the parties, these strategies are the most effective for shielding children from any potential negative consequences of divorce conflict.
+Kids too often suffer harm in a divorce because of high conflict between parents.
+Thankfully, collaborative divorce, mediation and negotiated agreements reduce conflict among the parties, and are therefore the most effective strategies for shielding children from any potential negative consequences of divorce conflict.

 Mediation is a way for spouses to resolve their issues with the assistance of a neutral person outside of court.
 Each person may have his or her attorney present, or the couple can mediate without their attorneys in the room.
 In mediation, the spouses have a great amount of control over the outcome as they are making the decisions.

 One of the benefits of mediation is that it is a confidential process.
 Couples are able to divorce with dignity, knowing that their privacy is preserved throughout the mediation process.
 Courts are generally open to the public, so anyone can witness your divorce.
 Mediation offers a safe space where personal and possibly embarrassing concerns can be disclosed without others knowing your business.
-The privacy can provide you with greater comfort in being completely forthcoming while in mediation.
-The confidentiality encourages you and your spouse to be more forthcoming with one another.
+Privacy can provide you with greater comfort in being completely forthcoming while in mediation.
+Confidentiality encourages you and your spouse to be more forthcoming with one another.

 Couples who mediate appreciate that they are the ones making the decisions.
 Mediation provides you with the tools to discuss with your spouse your goals and needs in order to come to a mutually beneficial resolution.
 Using honest and thoughtful negotiation, the spouses can create a solution that they believe will work best for their family.

 In order for you to be successful in mediation, you need to be willing to be forthcoming and provide complete disclosure regarding assets and debts.
 Mediation requires the cooperation of both parties.
 Both you and your spouse must be open about your finances and other important issues.
 Your ability to mediate depends on your ability to agree to be honest and open.